Check out Mount Vernon's remarkable collection of Washington and Mount Vernon objects and artifacts.

-Since July of 2016 John Watson, Conservator of Early Keyboard Instruments, has been working to create a replica of Nelly Custis's 1793 Longman & Broderip 2-Manual Harpsichord.
+Over two and a half years John Watson, Conservator of Early Keyboard Instruments, worked to create a replica of Nelly Custis's 1793 Longman & Broderip 2-Manual Harpsichord.
+He is now complete and the replica harpsichord will be played at Mount Vernon.

 In 1793, George Washington acquired a large harpsichord for his step-granddaughter, 14-year-old Eleanor Parke Custis.
 Of the several musical instruments that graced Mount Vernon, none was more grand or impressive than this harpsichord.